Geology of Pluto: Possible cryovolcanism

 When New Horizons first sent back data from Pluto, Pluto was thought to be losing hundreds of tons of its atmosphere an hour to ultraviolet light from the Sun; such an escape rate would be too great to be resupplied by comet impacts.
 Instead, nitrogen was thought to be resupplied either by cryovolcanism or by geysers bringing it to the surface.
 Images of structures that imply upwelling of material from within Pluto, and streaks possibly left by geysers, support this view.
 Subsequent discoveries suggest that Pluto's atmospheric escape was overestimated by several thousand times and thus Pluto could theoretically keep its atmosphere without geological assistance, though evidence of ongoing geology remains strong.

-Two possible cryovolcanoes, provisionally named Wright Mons and Piccard Mons, have been identified in topographic maps of the region south of Sputnik Planitia, near the south pole.
+Two possible cryovolcanoes, Wright Mons and Piccard Mons, have been identified in topographic maps of the region south of Sputnik Planitia, near the south pole.
 Both are over 150 km across and at least 4 km high, the tallest peaks known on Pluto at present.
 They are lightly cratered and thus geologically young, although not as young as Sputnik Planitia.
 They are characterized by a large summit depression and hummocky flanks.
 This represents the first time large potentially cryovolcanic constructs have been clearly imaged anywhere in the Solar System.

-A 2019 study identified a second likely cryovolcanic structure around Virgil Fossae, a series of troughs in northeastern Cthulhu Macula, west of Tombaugh Regio.
+A 2019 study identified a second likely cryovolcanic structure around Virgil Fossae, a series of troughs in northeastern Belton Regio, west of Tombaugh Regio.
 Ammonia-rich cryolavas appear to have erupted from Virgil Fossae and several nearby sites and covered an area of several thousand square kilometers; the fact that the ammonia's spectral signal was detectable when New Horizons flew by Pluto suggests that Virgil Fossae is no older than one billion years and potentially far younger, as galactic cosmic rays would destroy all the ammonia in the upper meter of the crust in that time and solar radiation could destroy the surface ammonia 10 to 10000 times more quickly.
 The subsurface reservoir from which this cryomagma emerged may have been separate from Pluto's subsurface ocean.